Catallactic/catallactic-site/docs/whitepaper.md

 </div>
 <br/>

-The price formation is dynamic, which means, is in a continual revision.
-The purchasing power of the currency will growth in relation to other currencies as long the issuer is providing incremental value to the society.
-If the provider denies to provide value, the CryptoCommodity value will fall, and its purchasing power will be reduced.
-As a consequence consumers will prefer other currencies.
-This will encourage the issuer to provide the best practies and a environment of wealth.

 The value extracted from the undelying asset by the CryptoCommodity issuer will be delivered to the society in the form of DeFi Services.

-We will discuss about the underlying asset in the next section.

 ### 3.8.
 CryptoCommodity Scope